latex3/tagging-project/documentation/wtpdf/fulldoc.md

  - The LaTeX logo is read as _"L A T E EX"_
  - The last line of the TOC is misinterpreted as a heading level 5 (different heuristic result compared to the MacOS version)
  - Hyphenated words such as mathemat-ics are not rejoined correctly, e.g., read as _"mathemat I C S"_ (this is a reader issue which we expect to be resolved soon)
- - "link" announcement for footnote appears in a random place in the same line (two words earlier) and the footnote number is read as normal text (does not happen with the MacOS version)
- - The footnote text is not correctly identified and read as part of the main paragraph in the middle of the hyphenated word _"docu- ment"_
+ - The footnote text is not correctly identified and read as part of the main paragraph in the middle of the hyphenated word _"docu- ment"_ (does not happen with the MacOS auto-tagged version)
  - Reading of math is garbled as sub- and superscripts are not announced and punctuations and other symbols are not read
  - Mathematics and text are read without a pause even if a new paragraph starts
  - The separate equations (on a single line) are joined and read without any pause despite the space in the source
  - Equation labels are read as numbers so difficult to understand
- - The matrices have a very strange reading order starting with _"Twenty-one three one four one one equals..."_ and none of the matrices are announced
+ - The matrices have a very strange reading order starting with _"Twenty-one three one four one one ..."_ and none of the matrices are announced
  - The heuristic invented a third (nested) list
- - The page number _"1"_ and the running header _"3 CITATIONS"_ are both read as text
+ - The page number _"1"_ and the running header _"3 CITATIONS"_ are both read as text (despite auto-tagging)
  - The float graphic is ignored and only the caption is read as normal text
- - The inline graphics in section 3.4 is not shown and not read
+ - The inline graphics in section 3.4 is not read
  - The table is read as normal paragraph text
  - The marginal and the paragraph next to it are identified as a single paragraph and the reading alters between both line by line
  - The formula is read as _"an + b-en = c-en"_